ExistensialReset/flowmosr/principles/FLOW_ECONOMIC_PRINCIPLES.md

 **Principle:** Persistent imbalance is made visible; regional dialogue is triggered; support or adjustment strategies are co-developed.

 **Escalation if dialogue fails:**
-- Temporary reduction in access to **non-essential regional resources** (defined as resources above Baseline allocation, excluding infrastructure maintenance or essential services)
+- Temporary reduction in access to **non-essential regional resources** (resources above Baseline allocation, excluding infrastructure maintenance or essential services)
 - Limited restriction on non-critical inter-Node exchanges
 - Baseline is never affected

 **Goal:** Maintain long-term reciprocity without coercion

+**Monitoring & Oversight:** Pattern detection monitored by LOTUS panels and regional coordinators to prevent informal power concentration.
+Escalation triggers are logged and visible to all relevant parties.

 ---